Computed Tomography (CT) - Chest

 - Doctors do not generally recommend CT scanning for pregnant women unless medically necessary because of potential risk to the unborn baby.

-- In some patients with reduced kidney function, the dye used in CT scanning may worsen kidney function.
+- In some patients with reduced kidney function, CT contrast material may worsen kidney function.

 - Because children are more sensitive to radiation, they should have a CT exam only if it is essential for making a diagnosis.
 They should not have repeated CT exams unless necessary.
 CT scans in children should always be done with low-dose technique.